 If fantasy is your preferred genre – or even if it isn’t, if you’re up for a change – I can’t recommend this book enough.

-Have you read The Ocean at the End of the Lane?
-Get some cookies, drop me a comment and let’s get this book club going!
+Have you read The Ocean at the End of the Lane, or are you tempted?
+Get some cookies, drop me a comment and let’s talk about books!

 For all other book reviews, please take a look here.